mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/suicidal.md

 # Suicidal Contract Vulnerabilitiy
-The `selfdestruct` opcode, known as suicide, enables a  CoB to terminate itself, releasing the Ether held in its accounts.
+The `selfdestruct` opcode, known as suicide, enables a  bytecode to terminate itself, releasing the Ether held in its accounts.
 This feature is typically utilized in emergencies.
-A SC is suicidal if it fails to secure the usage of `selfdestruct` opcode properly.
+A smart contract is suicidal if it fails to secure the usage of `selfdestruct` opcode properly.
 As a result of attacks abusing this feature, the contract becomes irresponsive because the code section is permanently deleted resulting in a DoS scenario.
 Besides, the transfer of the contract's Ether might also be abused to drain the assets.
-All the funds associated with the SC are transferred to the designated beneficiary account without triggering fallback functions.
+All the funds associated with the smart contract  are transferred to the designated beneficiary account without triggering fallback functions.
 The beneficiary can either be an existing account or a non-existing one.

 ## Toy Example
 ```Solidity